mchl-labs/mchl-labs/README.md

 What drives me is **solving hard problems with clear reasoning**, and **shipping things that bring real value to users**.

-I ❤️ to **own the projects** I'm working on and I strive to **continuously learn** whatever can help me solve the user problem in the most efficient and effective way.
+I ❤️ to **own the projects** I'm working on and I strive to **continuously learn** whatever can help me solve the user problems in the most efficient and effective way.

 ### 🛠️ What I Like Working On